marcelocra/marcelocra/details.md

-I share a bit of what I learned and am learning in this page, see TOC below (in English), [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese) and soon in my social pages (links in profile, also in Portuguese).
+I share a bit of what I learned and am learning in this page, see TOC below (in English), [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese) and soon in my social pages (also in Portuguese, links in the profile).

 Cheers!\
 Marcelo.